Post-Retirement Employment

 Overview

 The Public Employees’ Pension Reform Act of 2013 (PEPRA) imposes restrictions on the ability of a retiree to work for an employer in a retirement system while also collecting a pension from that system.
 In addition, existing state and federal laws already placed restrictions on employees who return to work.
-Some of the restrictions from existing and more recent legislation include, but are not limited to:

 • Work cannot exceed 960 hours in a fiscal year.